-Current and Former Special Education Students
+Current Special Education Students

-A student is identified as a current special education student if the student receives special instruction and related developmental, corrective, supportive, or evaluative services for the current school year as reported in TIDE by the date indicated on the Texas Assessment Program Calendar of Events ("Final Date to Enter Student Information for Accountability Reporting").
+A student is identified as a current special education student if the student receives special instruction and related developmental, corrective, supportive, or evaluative services for the current school year as reported in TIDE by the date indicated on the Texas Assessment Program Calendar of Events ("Final Date to Enter Student Information for Accountability Reporting") for Academic Achievement, Academic Growth, and SQSS: STAAR Only components.
+For Federal Graduation and CCMR, a student is identified as a current special education student from TSDS PEIMS.